Daniel Boatwright: Legislative career

 In 1972, he was elected to the California State Assembly and was reelected until 1980.
 He became Chairman of the Assembly Appropriations Committee, a very influential post.
 In 1980, he was elected to the California State Senate.
 He quickly became popular in his suburban district and was not seriously challenged for reelection.
 During the 1980s, he served as chairman of the powerful Senate Appropriations Committee.

 In the state legislature, Boatwright was considered a political moderate who occasionally broke with party orthodoxy and got along well with his Republican colleagues.
 However, this fit well with his constituents.
 But his career was cut short when California voters passed term limits in 1990.
 As a result, Boatwright was forced to retire from the Senate in 1996.

 Post-legislative career

 After leaving the legislature, Boatwright became General Counsel for Sacramento Advocates, a prominent California lobbying firm.

 Death

 Boatwright died on April 27, 2012, at the age of 82.
 "Dan Boatwright was a dedicated legislator, an early proponent of a national balanced budget amendment and a very good representative of Contra Costa County.
-I enjoyed his friendship and I will miss him," California Governor Edmund G. Brown Jr. said following his death.
+I enjoyed his friendship and I will miss him," California Governor Jerry Brown said following his death.